-Reimbursed expenses were paid to five Trustees of the Synod in aggregate of £2,350 (2016: £2,465).
-No other remuneration or expenses were paid to the Trustees or members of the Resources Committee.
-The Moderator, who is a Trustee, receives a stipend from the national United Reformed Church in respect of his role as Moderator of the Synod.
+Reimbursed expenses were paid to two (2017: five) Trustees of the Synod in aggregate of £2,038 (2017: £2,350).
+No other remuneration or expenses were paid to the Trustees or members of the Resources Committee, other than the reimbursement of travel expenses.